JLA: Earth 2

-JLA: Earth 2 is a ￼graphic novel written by Grant Morrison with art by Frank Quitely, published in 2000 by American company DC Comics.
+JLA: Earth 2 is a graphic novel written by Grant Morrison with art by Frank Quitely, published in 2000 by American company DC Comics.

 It follows the first post-Crisis encounter between the Justice League of America and their evil counterparts from an antimatter universe, the Crime Syndicate of America.

 Title

-The Crime Syndicate traditionally originated from Earth-3, but as the concept of a multiverse was eliminated in Crisis on Infinite Earths, so was the pre-crisis Earth-3.
+The Crime Syndicate traditionally originated from Earth-3 in the DC Comic multiverse, but as that multiverse was eliminated in Crisis on Infinite Earths, so was the pre-crisis Earth-3.

 At the time JLA: Earth 2 was published, generally only two universes existed: a primary universe made of ordinary matter where the mainstream stories took place, and an antimatter universe where the Crime Syndicate originated.
 Alexander Luthor in this story was from the antimatter universe, and he designated the primary universe as Earth 2 upon discovering it, hence the book title.

 DC Comics later revived the concept of the multiverse in Infinite Crisis and 52 and further revised it with the onset of The New 52 and DC Rebirth.
 As a result, the Earth 2 concept introduced in this book no longer exists, and the term Earth 2 has a different meaning in the current continuity.